Walter Chrysler

 Walter Percy Chrysler (April 2, 1875 – August 18, 1940) was an American industrial pioneer in the automotive industry, automotive industry executive, and the founder and namesake of American Chrysler Corporation.

-Childhood
+Early life

 Chrysler was born in Wamego, Kansas, the son of Anna Maria Chrysler (née Breymann) and Henry Chrysler.
-He grew up in Ellis, Kansas, where today his boyhood home is a museum.
+He grew up in Ellis, Kansas, where today his childhood home is a museum.
 His father was born in Chatham, Ontario, in 1850 and immigrated to the United States after 1858.
 A Freemason, Chrysler began his career as a machinist and railroad mechanic in Ellis.
 He took correspondence courses from International Correspondence Schools in Scranton, Pennsylvania, earning a mechanical degree from the correspondence program.
+At school he met his later wife Della Viola Forker.